BilaalHussain/HabitreeApp/README.md

 # Habitree
-This project's repository is divided into folder.
+This project's repository is divided into 3 folders.

 ## ./android
 The native android app source code.